gatsbyjs/rfcs/text/0000-gatsby-plugin-cli.md

 # How we teach this

-Gatsby and the cli are about simplifying through abstraction, I think this is a great continuation of that model which continues to enhance and accelerate the dev experience.
+Gatsby and the cli are about simplifying through abstraction,I think this is a great continuation of that model which continues to enhance and accelerate the dev experience.

 The Gatsby documentation around the CLI would have to be extended